Raphael-Boichot/Droplets-vaporization-in-vacuum/README.md

 ## (Not) funfact

 The initial paper was published with some unit errors (kCal and kJ, the classical one) that change a bit the paper conclusions so the paper comes with an Erratum explaining this.
-The Journal of CVD in which the paper was published was closed after this issue for reorganization and became the more coveted Advanced Materials.
+The quite specialized Journal of CVD in which the paper was published was discontinued after this issue and became the more broad and coveted Advanced Materials.